 Close behind Koufax on average WAR per championship season is Curt Schilling, who won a title in 2001 with Arizona and two more with Boston in 2004 and 2007.
 Each time, Schilling was a stud in the regular season and a monster in the World Series too.
 He averaged 6.9 WAR in championship seasons.

 Chief Bender pitched for five A’s teams that won the pennant, and three that captured the World Series.
 The Hall of Famer’s championship WAR was 5.0, making him the third pitcher to reach at least 5 WAR in championship seasons, along with Koufax and Schilling.
 The tall right-hander completed nine of his ten World Series starts for Philadelphia, winning six times in the Fall Classic.
-His teammate Eddie Planks did not perform as well in championship seasons, posting a 3.7 WAR per season in the same three years.
+His teammate Eddie Plank did not perform as well in championship seasons, posting a 3.7 WAR per season in the same three years.

 Odds and Ends

 Several teammates are on the list.
 The 1972-74 A’s boasted Vida Blue, Catfish Hunter, and Ken Holtzman.
 While Hunter won a lot of games, his WAR was never that eye-popping.
 He later pitched in three more pennant-winning rotations for the Yankees (1976-78), winning two more championships.